kennytilton/mxtodomvc/README.md

-# mxTodoMVC
+# TodoMVC, with Matrix Inside&trade;
-#### An introduction by example to Matrix dataflow and mxWeb
+*An introduction by example to Matrix dataflow and mxWeb*

 The `Matrix` dataflow library endows application state with causal power over other such state, freeing the developer from the burden of propagating unpredictable change across highly interdependent models.
-It does so working at the fundamental level of reading and writing properties, and by providing a precise mechanism by which applications can operate on the world, if only to update a computer screen.
+It does so working at the fundamental level of reading and writing properties, and by providing a precise mechanism for applications to act on the world, if only to update a computer screen.

+> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 More grandly, Matrix brings our application models to life, animating them in response to streams of external inputs.
 Hence the name.

-> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-The movies were fun, but their matrix existed to suck energy from humans to feed machines.
+The movies were fun, but that Matrix sucked energy from humans to feed machines.
 Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.

 #### You say "reactive", we say "dataflow"
 Most today call this _reactive programming_.
 That describes well the programmer mindset in the small, but we find _dataflow_ more descriptive of the emergent systems.